SakibAhmedShuva/GE-FOS-NEXT/docs/document-parity/PDF_ASSET_CONFIGURATION.md

 ```text
 docs/migration/document-assets-manifest.json
 ```

+Use the manifest `signatureCandidates` array to assign `signatureStorageKey` values to the matching users.

 Do not call PDF asset placement final until a real old-vs-new visual comparison confirms letterhead, logo, and signature placement.